 Department of State Contacts

-If you have any questions about the grant application process, please contact: KhartoumEmbassyGrants@state.gov.
+For questions about the grant application process, please contact: KhartoumEmbassyGrants@state.gov.

-Note:  We do not provide pre-consultation for application-related questions that are addressed in this NOFO.
+Note:  PDS does not provide pre-consultation for application-related questions that are addressed in this NOFO.
 Once an application has been submitted, Department of State officials and staff — both in the Department and at embassies overseas — may not discuss this competition with applicants until the entire proposal review process is completed.

 Unique entity identifier and System for Award Management (SAM.gov)